407-610-2417

 Neglecting Local SEO Keywords

-Some businesses forget to use local keywords in their search engine optimization strategy and this can be a big miss if you’re targeting a specific area.
+Some businesses forget to use local keywords in their SEO strategy and this can be a big miss if you’re targeting a specific area.
 For example, if you run a coffee shop in Chicago but aren’t using phrases like “best coffee in Chicago” or “coffee shops near me,” people nearby who are searching for exactly what you offer won’t be able to find you.

-Ready to Find the Right Keywords for Your SEO?
+Need a Smarter Way to Find Keywords for Your SEO?

 We’ve discussed many useful strategies to help you pick the best keywords for your SEO.
-And now you know what keywords to prioritize, what mistakes to avoid, and which tools to use to speed up this process.
+And now you know what queries to prioritize, what mistakes to avoid, and which tools to use to speed up this keyword research process.
 If all of this feels overwhelming and you need some professional support, SeoProfy can take this off your busy schedule.

-We take a data-driven approach, which means we analyze your competitors, search intent, and keyword difficulty to sift through irrelevant terms and find the ones that will be of high value to your business.
+We take a data-driven approach, which means we rely on real data and know how to choose keywords for SEO with much greater accuracy.
+We analyze your competitors, search intent, and keyword difficulty to sift through irrelevant terms and find the ones that will be of high value to your business.

 If you’d like to learn more, schedule your complimentary consultation today, and let’s discuss how our experts can help you grow your business.